Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Discussion

 In this formula, \( T \) represents the threshold score.
 Scores from 0 to \( T \) - 1 indicate non-compliance.
 Scores from \( T \) to 20 indicate partial compliance.
 A score of 21 indicates full compliance.

 Users can adjust the value of \( T \) based on their specific compliance criteria and context.

-\subsection{Empowering trust of AI agents}
+\subsection{Empowering Trust of AI Agents}

-This section addresses another potential and promising area, \textit{AI agents} where the RAI Question Bank can play a focal role in the AI space.

-As introduced earlier, AI agents can autonomously complete user tasks by interacting with users and other parties, such as external foundation models, tools, and other agents \cite{castelfranchi1998modelling}.
-Unlike typical AI systems, these agents share more control with humans (e.g., the agent owner, users) and can operate autonomously without direct human intervention.
-For example, an agent can use a credit card to make purchases on behalf of the user.
-This example underscores the need for responsible development and use of AI agents, with ongoing risk assessments to prevent serious incidents and harms to individuals, society, and the environment \cite{lu2023towards}.
-Additionally, when users set specific goals for the agent, the underlying foundation model is queried to achieve these goals.
-It is crucial to prevent the foundation model from being influenced by adversarial inputs and to ensure it does not generate harmful or undesirable outputs for users or other components \cite{liu2024agent}.
-To foster trust in AI agents, both the agents themselves and the foundation models they interact with must be trustworthy. the RAI Question Bank can be applied to the both sides.
-Figure \ref{fig:agent} shows the conceptual diagram for this application.
+AI agents can autonomously complete user tasks by interacting with users and other parties, such as external foundation models, tools, and other agents \cite{castelfranchi1998modelling}.
+These agents share more control with humans (e.g., the agent owner, users) and can operate autonomously without direct human intervention (e.g., use of a credit card to make purchases on behalf of the user).
+This underscores the need for responsible development and use of AI agents, with ongoing risk assessments to prevent serious incidents and harms to individuals, society, and the environment \cite{lu2023towards}.
+It is crucial to prevent the foundation model from being influenced by adversarial inputs and ensure it does not generate harmful or undesirable outputs for users or other components \cite{liu2024agent}.
+To foster trust in AI agents, both the agents themselves and the foundation models they interact with must be trustworthy.
+The RAI Question Bank can be applied to the both sides.

-\textbf{Risk assessment of AI agents.} We have adopted \textit{RAI plugins} from the AI agent design patterns proposed in 2023 \cite{lu2023towards}. \textit{RAI plugins} compriese six agent components: Continuous risk assessor, Black box recorder, Explainer, Multimodal guardrails, and AIBOM registry.
+\textbf{Risk assessment of AI agents.} We have adopted \textit{RAI plugins} from the AI agent design patterns proposed in 2023 \cite{lu2023towards}. \textit{RAI plugins} comprises five agent components: Continuous risk assessor, Black box recorder, Explainer, Multimodal guardrails, and AIBOM registry.
 These components serve as an RAI role to assess and monitor risks and to record all relevant data and information of the AI agent.
 We have interpreted the roles and requirements of these components and identified relevant risk questions from the RAI Question Bank as follows (Table \ref{tab:agent}).

 The \textit{Continuous Risk Assessor} is responsible for the ongoing monitoring and management of AI risks.
 It requires capabilities to perform AI risk assessments and implement risk treatments to address identified risks.
 This component is primarily associated with \textit{Accountability} principle, which focuses on comprehensive responsibility of AI management.
 We suggest three key questions for this component which are based on the ISO/IEC AI management standard.